 Dr. Delia Ungureanu is Assistant Director of Harvard’s Institute for World Literature and assistant professor of literary theory in the Department of Literary Studies at the University of Bucharest.
-She is the author of From Paris to Tlön:Surrealism as World Literature (forthcoming from Bloomsbury), and of Poetica Apocalipsei: Razboiul cultural in revistele literare romanesti (1944–1947) (The Poetics of Apocalypse: The cultural war in Romanian literary magazines, 1944-1947, Bucharest UP, 2012).
-She has published essays on canon formation, modern poetry and poetics, Shakespeare, and Nabokov, and is coediting Romanian Literature for the World: Circulation and Exchange on the International Market, a special issue of the Journal of World Literature.
+She is the author of From Paris to Tlön:Surrealism as World Literature (Bloomsbury, 2017), and of Poetica Apocalipsei: Razboiul cultural in revistele literare romanesti (1944–1947) (The Poetics of Apocalypse: The cultural war in Romanian literary magazines, 1944-1947, Bucharest UP, 2012).
+She has published essays on canon formation, modern poetry and poetics, Shakespeare, and Nabokov, and is coediting Romanian Literature in Today's World, a special issue of the Journal of World Literature.

 Isaure Mignotte processes honoraria, reimbursements, and invoice payments for the IWL program.
 IWL Faculty are welcome to be in touch with her regarding any payment issues or questions they might have.
 Isaure grew up in Strasbourg, France, and received a master's degree in American Studies from Université Paris 7.
 She speaks French, English, and some German as well.
 She moved to Massachusetts in 2000 and started working at Harvard in 2006.
 Prior to Harvard, she has worked at Mount Holyoke College, the Cultural Services of the French Embassy, and Boston University.